Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 First generation antihistamines

-They will also be useful to those people who suffer from chronic diseases associated with difficulty breathing.
+They will also be useful for those people who suffer from chronic diseases associated with difficulty breathing.
 Their use is quite effective in bronchial asthma.
 They can also have a fairly good effect in the treatment of acute allergic reactions.
 So, for example, their use will be appropriate for urticaria.
 The most common among them are:

 suprastin